pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 1. We have resources in terraform.
 1. Those resources rely directly or indirectly on data blocks.
 1. The data blocks are in a module, and we explicitly `depends_on` that module.
-1. Presumably (speculating), terraform can't know the value of the output of the module until during apply of the module, and because of this, it doesn't know if values will change.
+1. Presumably (speculating), terraform can't know the value of the output of the module until later than usual--**during apply of the module**--and because of this, it doesn't know if values will change.
 1. Therefore, it chooses the only predictable choice, and assumes that yes, the value will change.
 1. And if this forces replacement of an entire resource, well, so be it.
 1. Anyway a big chunk of our infrastructure is now cursed by the dreaded `-> (known after apply) # forces replacement` message.